 I’m compelled to take the back roads home these days, despite the five to ten minutes added to my drive.
-The land brighter on the eyes, the air brighter on the nose—fragrance from new foliage and mellowing manure has me believing, albeit foolishly, that all is well with the world, if only from my vicinity.
+The land brighter on the eyes, the air brighter on the nose—fragrance from new foliage and mellowing manure has me believing, albeit foolishly, that all is well with the world, if only from my view.
 Spring is a balm on my spirit worn raw after winter.

-Pretty pictures on Instagram aside, the rich sensory experience of this landscape isn’t something that can be experienced outside of existing in it.
-And yet there is cheese, which if done well, has the potential to take the essence of the working landscape—the symbiotic give-and-take between animal and terrain, the potency and timing of that process—and distill it down to a sensuous morsel.
+Pretty pictures on Instagram aside, the sensory experience of this landscape isn’t something that can be experienced outside of existing in it.
+And yet there is cheese, which if done well, has the potential to take the essence of the working landscape—the give-and-take between animal and terrain, the potency and timing of that process—and distill it down to a morsel.
 Cheese is a portal to this place, and it’s no wonder why it’s become Vermont’s most successful commodity.

 The surge in the number of Vermont cheesemakers in recent decades is a beacon of hope for local dairy culture.
-While the state’s milk industry has taken a devastating nosedive since the 1950s, pioneering farmers and cheesemakers have set out to run economically viable operations, made possible by the high demand for not just the classic white cheddar but also a host of artisanal cheeses.
+While the state’s milk industry has taken a devastating nosedive since the 1950s, pioneering farmers and cheesemakers have set out to run economically viable operations, made possible by the high demand for not just the classic white cheddar but a host of artisanal cheeses.

 When we asked Vermont cheese expert Cherie Cyr of Healthy Living Market to help us put together a list of 14 amazing Vermont cheeses, her response was, “Boy, I sure do love so many more than 14!”
 We feel Cherie’s pain.
 Some of the finest artisan and farmhouse cheeses in the world are coming out of the Green Mountain State.
 A bite of any of these 14 will transport you to the rolling pastures of Vermont and for a moment you just might have the feeling that all is right in the world... and in the world of Vermont cheese, this is true.